luketurner/context-commander/README.md

 # context-commander
-Source for http://context.luketurner.org, a Web-based utility that lets you modify your context menu entries.
+Source for a Web-based utility that lets you modify your context menu entries.
+It used to be hosted online, but the site has been taken down (I got tired of paying for it).
+You can still use it by cloning this repository and running the application locally.
+See the *Running the Application* section below..

 Client code written in Javascript using [React](http://facebook.github.io/react/).
 The server is also written in Javascript, using Node and [Koa](http://koajs.com/).